FBI’s Kavanaugh Investigation May Be Designed to Fail

 But Comey also offers an important caveat to his prediction, noting that while “FBI agents are experts at interviewing people and quickly dispatching leads to their colleagues around the world to follow with additional interviews,” they can only speak to all those people if they are not “limited in some way by the Trump administration.”

-The investigation as it currently stands was designed and will be subsequently managed by Kavanaugh’s closest allies, and half of the witnesses being interviewed thus far are or were Kavanaugh’s friends, and one faces the same allegations himself.
-Unless the three Republican senators who wanted the “limited” FBI investigation in the first place, Collins, Murkowski, and Jeff Flake, complain or the FBI uncovers something explosive, the limitations and lack of transparency are likely to continue until the clock runs out.
+The investigation, as it currently stands, was designed and will be subsequently managed by Kavanaugh’s closest allies, and half of the witnesses being interviewed thus far are or were Kavanaugh’s friends, and one faces the same allegations himself.
+And the limitations and lack of transparency are likely to continue until the clock runs out on Friday, unless the probe uncovers something explosive, or there are complaints from the three Republican senators who wanted the “limited” FBI investigation in the first place.

+For Senator Collins, she seems to have just wanted Mark Judge to answer investigators’ questions.
+Senator Murkowski, meanwhile, said in a statement Sunday that she “supports limiting to current and credible allegations against the nominee” but that “the FBI can make that determination.”
+As for Senator Jeff Flake, who has been collecting interviews since his dramatic intervention in favor of the probe on Friday, he seemed to think the FBI was free to look into whatever it wanted in his 60 Minutes interview on Sunday.
+Whether or not Murkowski or Flake now insist that their interpretation become orders for the FBI — we’ll have to wait and see.

 It’s also possible that Kavanaugh will not escape scrutiny forever.
 Sunday on ABC’s This Week, Congressman Jerry Nadler — the person who would likely chair the House Judiciary Committee if the Democrats win back the House in November — issued a warning to the GOP and White House: If they don’t investigate the allegations against Kavanaugh “properly,” a Democrat-controlled House “will have to.”